 We are happy to give you an estimate of the likely costs of your work.
 This will be based on the information you give us about what you need.
 Before we begin the work, we can also give you an estimate of other costs you will have to pay (such as official fees and travel costs).

-We will let you know if the actual fees are likely to be different from the amount we have estimated.
+We will let you know promptly if it becomes apparent that the actual fees are likely to be more than the amount we have estimated.

 How we set our fees

-- our standard fees for carrying out certain actions
+- our fixed fees for carrying out certain actions

 - the time and work involved